Category Archives: Science

 It took a few months, but his eyes did start to lighten, and by about 7 months after surgery (during which he was weaned off his special diet and medications with no ill effects), they were yellow.

-Seeing him now, playing chase with the other cats, hanging out and watching the birds, being a cute lap cat, it’s hard to believe he was ever so frail and sick.
+Seeing him now, playing chase with the other cats, hanging out in the back yard and watching the birds, being a cute lap cat, it’s hard to believe he was ever so frail and sick.
 And while his coppery eyes were gorgeous, we are more than happy to see this clear evidence, every day, that the surgery worked.

 Would you like to use photos of Horatio’s eye-color change?
 Send me an email and let’s talk!